rooch-network/rooch-book/docs/move-basics/string.md

 ## Working with UTF-8 Strings

-While there are two types of strings in the standard library, the `string` module should be considered the default.
-It has native implementations of many common operations, and hence is more efficient than the `ascii` module, which is fully implemented in Move.
+The `string` module should be considered the default for working with strings.
+It has native implementations of many common operations, making it more efficient than the `ascii` module, which is fully implemented in Move.

 ### Definition